NeuroTechX/ntx_slack_archive/devices.md

  >Hi everybody, my name is Morgane and I am a french student.
 For a project with my school, I have got a MUSE and I tried the EEG101 application and it's very interesting!
 I have some questions about how the code works with react native

+5/21/2017 5:15 PM

+ **octonomy** :

+ >Hi niouby just to let you know most people here might not have that much experience with web related concepts like react native or even react at all.
+More common here is use of scientific programming libraries.
+Most here use Python and/or matlab.
+So in regard to your question about muse, what about the code do you need to connect to react native?
+Is it safe to assume you're looking for a way to get a stream of json data to flow from muse sdk to your react native app?